Zeyzers/ArmPi/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL License](LICENSE).
 Feel free to use, modify, and distribute it, but please credit the original creator!

 ## Contact